adamcath/haute-codeture/haute-codeture.md

 }
 ```

-##### A brief history of static typing

-Back in the day, people wrote in assembly languages.
-Put this in a register,
-shift that register onto the stack, add the two top stack frames and put it in
-this register, et cetera.
-This basically sucked.
-One of the numerous problems
-was that you had to keep track of what types of things were stored where.
-Register 17 has an 16-bit floating point number.
-Register 4 has a 32-bit
-two's-complement integer.
-The 3rd stack element contains the address of a byte
-of memory which contains the first ASCII character in a null-terminated string.

-That was super annoying to remember, so we invented named variables, functions,
-and static types.
-Now you didn't have to remember where everything was and how
-it was stored.
-Instead, there were a set of names that were in scope at any
-given time, and their types were right there in the code, next to the names.
-Not
-only that, but the compiler would check that nobody passed you a BroadSword when
-you expected a RayGun.
-What a victory for productivity!

-But there's a loophole in Java (and most mainstream statically typed languages).
+There's this loophole in Java, and most mainstream statically typed languages
-If you ask for a RayGun, you might get a RayGun...or you might get nothing.
-If
+(this one doesn't really apply to dynamic languages).
+If you ask for a RayGun,
+you might get a RayGun&hellip;or you might get nothing.
+If you say you'll
-you say you'll return a Ponycorn to your caller, you have to return a
+return a Ponycorn to your caller, you have to return a Ponycorn&hellip;or you
-Ponycorn...or you can just go ahead and return a special value that *looks* like
+can just go ahead and return a special value that *looks* like a Ponycorn, but,
-a Ponycorn, but, if your caller tries to use it, will crash her program.
-What
+if your caller tries to use it, will crash her program.
+What the hell!
+It's
-the hell, guys!
-It's like your boss saying "I'll give you your paycheck on
+like your boss saying "I'll give you your paycheck on Wednesday" and then
-Wednesday" and then whispering "or I might punch you in the face instead".
+muttering "or I might punch you in the face instead".
+What's the point of
-What's the point of type checking if anything can either be what it claims to
+static typechecking if anything can either be what it claims to be, or a bomb
-be, or a bomb that crashes your program?
+that crashes your program?

 I'm referring, of course, to `null`: the "billion dollar mistake".
 Seriously,
 the guy who introduced `null` to object-oriented languages calls it that